 I told her that after school I often ran to a little street food stall with my friends and spent my pocket money on a bowl of Liang Pi (凉皮, aka cold skin noodles), a tangy, savoury, cold dish available all year round in my hometown.
 It was very satisfying!
-(By the way, I’m organizing a Culinary Tour of China in which I will guide you to explore authentic Chinese street food like this dish).
+(By the way, I’m organizing Culinary Tours of China in which I will guide you to explore authentic Chinese street food like this dish).

 Unusual noodles with springy texture

 Although translated as “cold skin noodles” in English, Liang Pi is very different from regular noodles.
 The mixture of flour and water is steamed into a thin “pancake” then cut into strips.
 Springy and elastic, Liang Pi has a very unique and appealing texture.

 As a popular street food in north-west regions of China, Liang Pi has numerous versions in terms of flour type (wheat or rice), preparation method and sauce.
 You could easily find two different types of Liang Pi in two neighbouring towns.

 Local debates about which one tastes best are endless.
 For me, they are all scrumptious in their own way and I always enjoy searching for new inspiration on how to prepare it in my own kitchen.

 The traditional “dough rinsing” method

 The most common type of Liang Pi is made of wheat flour.
 Traditionally, a very particular method is applied in preparation: